Sarthak-jar/ATM-Simulation-Java/README.md

-# 💳 Java ATM Console Application
+# 💳 ATM Simulation Java Application

 A simple console-based ATM simulation in Java that allows users to perform basic banking operations after PIN verification.
 Built using core Java concepts like classes, objects, conditionals, and loops — ideal for beginners.